stevenctl/bootscreens/README.md

 Printing a little art when you open a terminal to make your day better c:

-Pleaseee fork and PR with new art (just place it as a txt file in the "all" directory.
+Pleaseee fork and PR with new art (just place it as a txt file in the "all" directory).

 #### Installation